om0852/om0852/README.md

 ## 🚀 About Me

-I'm a passionate **Software Engineer**, **AI Engineer**, and **Open Source Creator** from India, building scalable developer platforms and intelligent SaaS products.
+I'm a **college student from India** passionate about Software Engineering, AI, and Open Source.
+I build real, production-ready tools — not just side projects that live on a hard drive.

-Rather than isolated projects, I'm building **XtraFusion** — a unified ecosystem of modern developer tools that help developers build, debug, secure, and scale applications using Artificial Intelligence.
+I created **XtraFusion** — a personal open-source initiative and ecosystem of AI-powered developer tools.
+Everything under it is designed, built, and shipped by me, from idea to live product.

 > **"Great software isn't just written — it's designed, automated, secured, and continuously improved."**